akavel/garden/_drafts/20230830-@nixops-first-steps-with-@flakes.md

 This means that you apparently need to fully reproduce whole `/etc/nixos/configuration.nix` (with all included files) on your local (controlling) machine.
+In my case, the original `/etc/nixos/configuration.nix` and `/etc/nixos/hardware-configuration.nix` were created by the *nixos-infect* tool that I used on the remote machine to convert it from an Ubuntu deployment to a NixOS one.
+I copied them (with `scp`) verbatim from the remote machine to the local one into a subdirectory.
+I then had to tweak them further, as the `//` merge operator of Nix shows up to be **non-recursive** (a.k.a. shallow merge, not deep merge).

+<<TODO[LATER]: lib.recursivelyMerge/Update or something>>
+<<TODO[LATER]: linkify nixos-infect>>

 <details>
     <summary>File <code>racknerd/configuration.nix</code></summary>